 “I’m a dumb-ass human.
 We’re slow on the uptake.”

 “Points for being honest.”
 The smile returned.
 “I’m here to eat you, but it’s nothing personal—I’m here to eat everyone.
 You, Peter, Kora…”

 “And you think we’ll sate you?”
 Eun studied her.
-“Because I don’t think so—I think you’ll just get hungrier, but once you’ve eaten us you’ll also be lonely, because you won’t have anyone actively opposing you.”
+“Because I don’t think so—I think you’ll just get hungrier, but once we’re gone you’ll also be lonely, because you won’t have anyone to actively oppose you.”
 It was Eun’s turn to smile.
 “You need us, Dee.”

 Dee stiffened.
 “The only thing I need are your dying screams.
-Why the hell would I want someone ‘actively opposing’ me?”
+Why the hell would I want someone to ‘actively oppose’ me?”

 “You don’t have friends.
 You’re a sad, lonely creature who’s forgotten that—”

 He dropped to the floor in a jumble of limbs.

-Dee took a breath and smirked at Eun.
+Dee smirked at Eun.
 “You’re smarter than you look.
-Got me to expend a little bit of power, delayed my ascendance by a couple of seconds.
+Got me to spend a little bit of power, delayed my ascendance by a couple seconds.
 Well played.”

 The Pain Lord studied her with narrowed eyes.

-Eun kept her poker face, but inwardly, she was trying to stay calm.
+Eun managed to keep her poker face, but inwardly, she was fighting to stay calm.
 Shit.
 She’d gotten cocky and fucked the pooch.

 Dee scoffed; a light puff blew through her nose, like she wanted to laugh, but it wasn’t worth the effort.
 “Yong-Thin’s maw, you are a simple creature.
 This isn’t a movie, this isn’t a fairy tale—this is real life.”

 Eun stayed silent.

 Dee leaned in.
 “Because you and your little band of fucktards have no chance of winning.
 None whatsoever.”

 “Really.”
-Eun’s voice was even and level, with just a mild hint of curiosity.
+Eun’s voice stayed calm and level, with just a mild hint of curiosity.

 “Yes—really.”
 Dee screwed up her face, repeating Eun in a mocking tone.

 Now we’re getting somewhere.